Kenin of US tops Muguruza at Australian Open for 1st major

 Kenin was so magnificent when it mattered the most, saving 10 of 12 break points she faced, while converting 5 of 6 that she earned.

+“I’m not very happy about my performance. … At the important moments, I didn’t find my shots,” Muguruza said.
+“I think she found her shots.
+I didn’t.”

-Muguruza, meanwhile, seemed hampered in her movement and, in particular, her serving: She helped Kenin by double-faulting eight times, including three in the last game, one on championship point.
+Muguruza was visited by a trainer after the second set and her movement wasn’t ideal down the stretch.
+Nor was her serving: She double-faulted eight times, including three in the last game, one on championship point.

 Maybe it was because Kenin is only 5-foot-7 (1.70 meters).
 Maybe it was because she went into last season with this resume: ranked outside the top 50, yet to get past the third round of a major, yet to win a tour-level title.